 Vitamin C is also needed for the formation of collagen, a protein that supports your hair, skin, nails, bones, and muscles.
 PROTIP: when taking collagen you should also take vitamin C as it can help boost your body’s natural production of collagen, which is why you will find both added in my

-Iced Strawberry Matcha Latte
+Recipe for Iced Strawberry Matcha Latte

 1 cup nut milk (I made homemade vanilla bean roasted cashew milk)